Dx724/Lightfield/README.md

 __RGB LED__

 _Note that a common anode RGB LED was used.
-See [Common Cathode LEDs](#common-cathode-leds) below for common cathode LED usage instructions._
+See [Common Cathode LEDs](#common-cathode-leds) below for common cathode LED usage instructions.
+Larger resistors (e.g., 2 kΩ) can be used to reduce brightness._
 1. Connect the common anode to a 3.3V supply.
 2. Connect the red LED cathode to GPIO 33 through a 220 Ω resistor.
 3. Connect the green LED cathode to GPIO 32 through a 220 Ω resistor.
-4. Connect the blue LED cathode to GPIO 4 through a 220 Ω resistor.
+4. Connect the blue LED cathode to GPIO 13 through a 220 Ω resistor.

+__Testing__

+Tester programs are available in the `Test Programs/` directory to ensure proper functionality and connection of each component ([Stepper Motor](Test%20Programs/Stepper_Test/Stepper_Test.ino), [Servo Motor](Test%20Programs/Servo_Test/Servo_Test.ino), and [RGB LED](Test%20Programs/LED_Test/LED_Test.ino)).

 ## Common Cathode LEDs
 To connect a common cathode RGB LED: